-(managing employer) of workers who provide waiver services.
+Participant/Co-Employer.
+The participant (or the participant's representative) functions as the co-employer (managing employer) of workers who provide waiver services.
 An agency is the common law employer of participant-selected/recruited staff and performs necessary payroll and human resources functions.
 Supports are available to assist the participant in conducting employer-related functions.

-are available to assist the participant in conducting employer-related functions.
-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff: Participant/Common Law Employer.
-The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
-An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
-Supports are available to assist the participant in conducting employer-related functions. auth ticipant Decision Making Authority.
-The participant (or the participant's representative) has decision making ority over workers who provide waiver services.
-Select one or more decision making authorities that icipants exercise : Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated: Criminal background checks are paid for by the DDA.
+Participant/Common Law Employer.
+The participant (or the participant's representative) is the common employer of workers who provide waiver services.
+An IRS-approved Fiscal/Employer Agent functions as participant's agent in performing payroll and other employer responsibilities that are required by federal as state law.
+Supports are available to assist the participant in conducting employer-related functions. ıth ticipant Decision Making Authority.
+The participant (or the participant's representative) has decision male or or or workers who provide waiver services.
+Select one or more decision making authorities that icipants exercise: Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated: Criminal background checks are paid for by the DDA.
 Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
 Specify the state's method to conduct background checks if it varies from Appendix C-2-a: Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
-Determine staff wages and benefits subject to state limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)
+Determine staff wages and benefits subject to state limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer) Discharge staff from providing services (co-employer) Other

-Application for 1915( c) HCBS Waiver: MD.1506.R01.01 - Dec 01, 2019 (as of Dec 01, 2019) Page 268 of 350 Appendix E: Par ticipant Direction of Services E-2: O pportunities for Participant-Direction (2 of 6) b.
-Participant - I 1-b: Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E- pant Decision Making Authority.
-When the participant has budget authority, indicate the decision-making y that the participant may exercise over the budget.
-Select one or more : Re allocate funds among services included in the budget De termine the amount paid for services within the state's established limits Su bstitute service providers Sc hedule the provision of services ecify additional service provider qualifications consistent with the qualifications specified in opendix C-1/C-3 ecify how services are provided, consistent with the service specifications contained in Appendix C-C-3 Ide entify service providers and refer for provider enrollment Au thorize payment for waiver goods and services Re view and approve provider invoices for services rendered Ot her Sp ecify:

 - b.
+Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
+Participant Decision Making Authority.
+When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
+Select one or more:

+Reallocate funds among services included in the budget

+Determine the amount paid for services within the state's established limits

+Substitute service providers

+Schedule the provision of services

+Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3

+Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3

+Identify service providers and refer for provider enrollment

+Authorize payment for waiver goods and services

+Review and approve provider invoices for services rendered

+Spe cify •

-Participant Budget Authority - ii.
+ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.

 A participant's self-directed budget will be determined annually through a person-centered planning process and demonstrated assessed need.
-The participant's self-directed budget will encompass all services in their PCP and will be presented as part of the person centered planning process.
+The participant's self-directed budget will encompass all services in their plan and will be presented as part of the person-centered planning process.